sleepy762/lucidloader/README.md

 Running `./qemuScript.sh` will compile the sources (runs `make -j8` by default), create a FAT image and convert it into ISO, and start QEMU with the bootloader.

-Any files that you want to have in the FAT image should be in the `binaries` folder, and they will be stored in the path `\EFI\apps\` on the fat image.
+Any files that you want to have in the FAT image should be in the `add-to-image` directory, and they will be stored in the path `\EFI\ezboot\etc` on the fat image.

 ## Building